Black and white print linearisation with the i1Pro 2

 Download targets and data files (zip file)

-Update – files for 21 Patch targets are now included, along with the patch definition files.
+Update – files for 21 Patch targets are now included, along with the patch definition files – some papers work better with the 21 step versions.

 After extracting the target files, use the Target manager in ColorPort to import them.